Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/stress/README.md

-# Event Hub Stress Tests
+# Azure Event Hubs client library for .NET
 The scenarios in this directory provide a suite of stress tests that test the Event Hubs producer and buffered producer client types for long-term durability and reliability.
 For more in-depth information about the Azure SDK stress test tools, see the [stress test readme](https://github.com/Azure/azure-sdk-tools/blob/main/tools/stress-cluster/chaos/README.md).

 Test runs can call any of the following tests: